Rhodes Scholarship (U.S.)

 1. Download the Information sheet (PDF)

-2. Attend/view an information session and take note of the Screening Application deadline (see above)
+2. Attend/view an information session and take note of the Campus Application deadlines (see above).

-4. Contact CUSE National Fellowships if you still have questions
+5. Contact CUSE National Fellowships if you have questions.